 About this website

 Welcome to the inescapable “about” page.
-I update this page sporadically with some background info to answer your questions about the “who”, “what”, “why” and “why not”.
+I’ll update this page sporadically with some background information to answer your most burning questions about the “who”, “what”, “why” and “why not”.

 Red Sofa, Germany.
 Shot on iPhone Xs

-So please, take a seat on the red sofa (shot on iPhone) while I explain all this stuff.
+So please, take a seat on the red sofa I discovered in a lost place in Germany (shot on iPhone) while I explain all this stuff.

-Oh yes, if you don’t enjoy reading, you can also listen to two podcast interviews about my approach to iPhone Photography I did with Greg McMillan and Rajeev.
+Oh yes, if you don’t enjoy reading, you can also listen to two podcast interviews about my approach to iPhone Photography, hosted by Greg McMillan and Rajeev.

-Otherwise, just scroll down to learn more about some milestones in my photographic journey.
+Otherwise, just scroll down to learn more about some milestones in my photographic journey and, most importantly, why I ditched my DSLR and turned to iPhone photography in 2012.

 About me